 The Science Of How It Works

-Here's why eye contact is so important to human relationships.
+It’s easy to understand why eye contact is so important to human relationships.
 It's all about our evolution.
 Human eyes are designed to attract attention, to draw another's gaze to ours.
-Did you know that we are the only primates with white eyes?
+Did you know that we are some of the only primates with white eyes?
 Our eyes not only see, but they are also meant to be visible and be seen by others.

 Studies show that making eye contact helps people to remember what you say and do.
 In fact, when you couple eye contact with body language, it makes them pay even more attention to you.

 Maintaining eye contact also encourages people to be more honest with you.
 And that can be a big advantage when you're building a relationship with someone.
 If you want to know what kind of emotions someone is feeling, looking into their eyes can give you a lot of information.
 It's pretty hard to lie with your eyes.